-Note - Listed in the order they appear in SmartConsole.
+1 Note - Listed in the order they appear in SmartConsole.

 - Before Publish Fired when an administrator publishes a session.
 The SmartTask passes the sessions meta-data (publishing administrator, domain information and session name) to the action.
 If the local Management API server is available, the session changes about to be published are formatted as a response to the "show changes" API. - After Publish Fired after an administrator successfully publishes a session.
-The SmartTask passes the same information to the action as the Before Publish trigger. - After Install Policy Fired after a policy has been installed.
-The SmartTask passes to the action information related to the policy installation task, such as the package installed, the administrator who initiated the installation and the task's result. - CloudGuard Controller Event Fired when a new log is generated that matches this query in SmartConsole > Logging & Monitoring view > Logs tab:
+The SmartTask passes the same information to the action as the Before Publish trigger. - Before Install Policy Fired before a policy is installed.
+The SmartTask provides the action information related to the policy installation task, such as the package to be installed, the administrator who initiated the installation and the task's result.
+Additionally, it provides details about the policies which are currently installed on each Security Gateway, and the policies scheduled for installation in the current operation. - After Install Policy Fired after a policy is installed.
+The SmartTask passes to the action information related to the policy installation task, such as the package installed, the administrator who initiated the installation and the task's result. - CloudGuard Controller Event Fired when a new log is generated that matches this query in SmartConsole > Logs & Events view > Logs tab:

-'''

 blade:"CloudGuard IaaS" AND severity:Critical

-'''